 Application/registration

-The PANE is open to anybody who has completed the requirements of the Competence and Curriculum Framework for the Physician Assistant within a UK university programme in Physician Associate Studies (or equivalent) and had their completion of this course signed off by their relevant university exam board.
+It is open to any candidate who has completed the requirements of the Competence and Curriculum Framework for the Physician Assistant (2012) or the Physician Associate Curriculum (2023) within a UK programme in Physician Associate Studies (or equivalent) and had completion of their programme formally confirmed to the Royal College of Physicians (RCP) assessment unit by the relevant course provider.

 Internationally qualified physician associates who meet the eligibility criteria set out by the General Medical Council (GMC) will be able to sit the national exam from May 2025 onwards.
 Applications from international candidates will not be accepted until the GMC has assessed the applicant’s physician associate qualification and confirmed to the RCP Assessment Unit that it meets the requirements for registration in place at that time.

-No, there is no time limit in place to have completed the PANE following completion of your university course.
+No, there is no time limit in place to have completed the PARA following completion of your university course.

-You must however pass both the PANE KBA and PANE OSCE within 18 months of each other.
+You must however pass both the PARA KBA and PANE OSCE within 18 months of each other.

-The link to apply will be available on this page during each application period, and you can find the dates for forthcoming application periods above.
+The link to apply will be available above during each application period.
 Applications must be made online via the ‘Ortrac’ application system, and you will need to create an ‘Ortrac’ account as part of this process, if you have not done so previously.

 We strongly advise you use a personal email address to register, as you may not have access to your university email address by the time results are released.